 Nagarahole study areas: The Park stretches across the districts of Kodagu and Mysore, and is dominated by moist and dry deciduous forests, and supports a rich assemblage of large herbivores and their predators.
 Based on decades of experience in the Park area, the authors identified two moist forest patches for the study – Arkeri and Nalkeri – each about 70 sq km in area, but differing with respect to pressures of hunting.
 Hunting pressure was consistently higher in Arkeri owing to the fact that, until 1995, it lacked wildlife protection staff with the exclusive responsibility of controlling hunting.
 Arkeri also offered better access to local meat markets, maintaining the higher levels of hunting there.

-In Kudremukh, the interviewees were given two sets of questions:
+Methodology In Kudremukh, the interviewees were given two sets of questions: